After vitamin C, vitamin D might be the most important vitamin for our body.

 If you want to maximize the potential of your eggs and enrich them with vitamin D, make sure to hard boil them.

-In 100 grams of hard boiled eggs, you get approximately 15% of the daily dose for vitamin D.
+In 100 grams of hard-boiled eggs, you get approximately 15% of the daily dose of vitamin D.

 Last, but not least on the list of foods high in vitamin D is milk, and again, the fortified version.